Full-Atom Peptide Design with Geometric Latent Diffusion: Experiments

 \subsection{Sequence-Structure Co-Design}

 \textbf{Metrics}~~A favorable generative model should produce diverse candidates while maintaining fidelity to the desired distribution.
-To assess the generative performance and generalization ability, we generate 40 candidates for each receptor and employ the following metrics: \begin{itemize} \item \textbf{Diversity}.
-Inspired~\citep{yim2023se}, we measure the diversity of candidates via unique clusters of sequences and structures.
+To comprehensively evaluate the models, we generate 40 candidates for each receptor and employ the following metrics: (1) \textbf{Diversity}.
+Inspired by~\citep{yim2023se}, we measure the diversity via unique clusters of sequences and structures.
 Specifically, we hierarchically cluster the structures based on pair-wise root mean square deviation (RMSD) of $\texttt{C}_\alpha$.
 The diversity of structures $\text{Div}_\textit{struct}$ is defined as the number of clusters versus the number of candidates.
-A similar procedure can be applied to the sequences, utilizing the similarity~\citep{lei2021deep} derived from alignment using BLOSUM62 matrix~\citep{henikoff1992amino}, to obtain the diversity of sequences $\text{Div}_\textit{seq}$.
-Then we calculate the co-design diversity as $\sqrt{\text{Div}_\textit{seq}\text{Div}_\textit{struct}}$. \item \textbf{Consistency}.
-We measure how well the models learn the 1D\&3D joint distribution by the consistency between the generated sequences and structures, quantified via Cram\'er's V~\citep{cramer1999mathematical} association between the clustering labels (as in Diversity) of the sequences and the structures.
-High consistency indicates that candidates with similar sequences also have similar structures, implying that the generative model effectively captures the dependency between 1D and 3D. \item $\mathbf{\Delta G}$.
-Aligned with the literature~\citep{kong2023end, luo2022antigen}, we employ the binding energy (kcal/mol) provided by Rosetta~\citep{alford2017rosetta}, a widely-used suite for biomolecular modeling using physical energy functions, to evaluate the binding affinity of the generated candidates.
-Lower $\Delta G$ indicates stronger binding between the peptide and the target. \item \textbf{Success}.
-We report the proportion of successful designs (\emph{i.e.} $\Delta G < 0$) among all the candidates. \end{itemize} For all metrics except $\Delta G$, we first compute values for each receptor individually and then average the results across different receptors.
-For $\Delta G$, we identify the best candidate on each receptor as the outputs and report the median value across different receptors.
-Details on implementation and discussion of the metrics are provided in Appendix~\ref{app:metrics}.
+A similar procedure can be applied to the sequences to obtain $\text{Div}_\textit{seq}$, utilizing the similarity~\citep{lei2021deep} derived from alignment~\citep{henikoff1992amino}.
+Then the co-design diversity is $\sqrt{\text{Div}_\textit{seq}\text{Div}_\textit{struct}}$.
+(2) \textbf{Consistency}.
+We measure how well the models learn the 1D\&3D joint distribution by the sequence-structure consistency, quantified via Cram\'er's V~\citep{cramer1999mathematical} association between the clustering labels (as in Diversity) of the sequences and the structures.
+High consistency indicates that candidates with similar sequences also have similar structures, implying that the generative model effectively captures the dependency between 1D and 3D.
+(3) $\mathbf{\Delta G}$.
+Aligned with the literature~\citep{kong2023end, luo2022antigen}, we employ the binding energy (kcal/mol) provided by Rosetta~\citep{alford2017rosetta}, a widely-used suite for biomolecular modeling with physical energy functions, to evaluate the binding affinity of the generated candidates.
+Lower $\Delta G$ indicates stronger binding between the peptide and the target.
+(4) \textbf{Success}.
+We report the proportion of successful designs (\emph{i.e.} $\Delta G < 0$, indicating no severe atomic clashes or twisted conformations) among all the candidates.